 "An experimental oral lymphocyte trafficking agent, ozanimod (Receptos), showed modest activity against ulcerative colitis (UC) in a small, early-stage clinical trial.

 In the double-blind, placebo-controlled phase 2 trial in adults wit"...

-Patients should be instructed to swallow the Asacol (mesalamine delayed-release tablets) tablets whole, taking care not to break, cut, or chew the tablets, because the coating is an important part of the delayed-release formulation.
-In 2% to 3% of patients in clinical studies, intact or partially intact tablets have been reported in the stool.
-If this occurs repeatedly, patients should contact their physician.
+- Instruct patients to swallow the Asacol tablets whole, taking care not to break, cut, or chew the tablets, because the coating is an important part of the delayed-release formulation.

 This monograph has been modified to include the generic and brand name in many instances.